Assessment of stridor in children

 - Baylor College of Medicine

 Stridor describes a high-pitched, monophonic sound made when breathing that is best heard over the anterior neck.
-These characteristics distinguish stridor from typical (polyphonic) wheezing.
+These characteristics distinguish stridor from typical wheezing due to diffuse airflow limitation (asthma or bronchiolitis), which tends to consist of multiple sounds that start and stop at different times.
 The term is derived from the Latin verb stridere, meaning to make a harsh noise or shrill sound, as to creak.

 Stridor is caused by the oscillation of a narrowed airway, and its presence suggests significant obstruction of the large airways.
 The acoustics of stridor may be explained as a result of Bernoulli's Principle, which states that as the speed of a moving fluid increases, the pressure within the fluid decreases.
 In an application in which airflow is forced through a narrowed tube, a local area of low pressure creates a vacuum effect distal to the narrowing.
 The focal area of low pressure distal to a narrowed airway causes the airway walls to collapse and vibrate, generating the squeak characteristic of stridor .